 The diaper features snap closure that have a rainbow array of colors on them.
 The double row snap closure makes it to where you can have the diaper synched tighter around the legs and looser on the stomach, and vice versa.
 The rainbow snaps are great because you can remember what color your baby’s size setting is on.

 Where to Buy: At the moment these are only sold at the Lalabye Baby Website.

-I am reviewing this now, so I can’t wait to update you on how this goes!
 What feature of this diaper do you find most interesting?